About This Chapter

 25. The Rival Poet: Characteristics, Overview

-This lesson explores the ''rival poet'' section of Shakespeare's sonnets (sonnet 78-86).
-Even though it is a short section (only 9 out of 154 sonnets) it explores the narrator's feelings about a rival poet.
-Following this lesson, you'll take a short quiz.
+This lesson explores the ''rival poet'' section of Shakespeare's sonnets (78-86).
+Even though it is a short section, (only 9 out of 154 sonnets) it explores the narrator's feelings about a rival poet.
+Following your completion of this lesson, you'll take a short quiz.